Sunday, November 30, 2014

 6 egg whites

-Inverted back to the right side ,
+Inverted back to the right side , ready to be sliced. |

 1/4 tsp cream of tartar ( I used l tsp lemon juice)